 - Travel, walk and park in lighted populated areas.
 Remember where you park your car so you can find it easily.
 Ask for an escort if you feel at risk. - Keep some money hidden in your car for taxis or unexpected problems. - Keep car doors locked and windows rolled up at all times, especially while you are in it. - Have your keys ready so you can enter your car quickly.
 Before entering, look in, under, and around the car to ensure that no assailants are awaiting your arrival. - If anything seems amiss, do not get in your vehicle.
 Seek safety and call for help. - Be cautious of anyone standing near your car or offering assistance if it is disabled.
 This could be a ploy by a potential attacker waiting for their next victim. - Keep your car in good running condition with at least a quarter tank of gas in it at all times.
 Lock gas caps and hood releases to help to deter sabotage attempts. - Learn to change a flat tire to prevent being stranded.
 If a flat occurs in an unsafe place continue driving at a reduced speed until you find a busy well lit place to stop. - If your car breaks down, raise the hood or tie a white cloth to your antenna.
 Stay in your car with the windows up and doors locked.
 If someone stops, roll down your window slightly and ask them to call the police or a tow service.
 Display a large, "CALL POLICE" sign if you have one. - Do not stop to assist stranded motorists.
 Instead call the police to assist them as soon as you can. - You must stop your car if you are summoned by a vehicle with red lights or a combination of red and blue.
-If you believe however that the vehicle is not an emergency vehicle, continue to drive in a safe manner to a well lit area before stopping. - While stopping at an intersection, leave enough room between your car and the one in front of you so you can get around if necessary. - If someone tries to enter your vehicle and you cannot move, honk your horn, and scream to attract attention. - If someone unexpectedly enters your car, throw the keys out and exit immediately. - An assailant may cause an accident, in what is commonly called a bump and rob, in order to set you up as the next victim.
+If you believe however that the vehicle is not an emergency vehicle, continue to drive in a safe manner to a well lit area before stopping, and call 911.
+This will allow officers to respond in the event of a police impersonator and/or verify if the stop is legitimate. - While stopping at an intersection, leave enough room between your car and the one in front of you so you can get around if necessary. - If someone tries to enter your vehicle and you cannot move, honk your horn, and scream to attract attention. - If someone unexpectedly enters your car, throw the keys out and exit immediately. - An assailant may cause an accident, commonly called a bump and rob, in order to set you up as a victim.
 If you have an accident in an isolated area, don't exit your vehicle, stay inside.
-If both vehicles are drivable, simply inform the other driver to follow you to a busy location to notify the police.
-After notifying the police return to the accident scene. - · Carry a cellular phone with a battery pack. - Advise friends or family of your travel plans, i.e. departure time, route, stopping points.
+If both vehicles are drivable, make note of the other vehicle's license plate number and inform the other driver to follow you to a police station to make a report.
+If either vehicle is not drivable, remain in your locked vehicle and call 911 to ask that officers respond. - Carry a cellular phone with a battery pack. - Advise friends or family of your travel plans, i.e. departure time, route, stopping points.
 Know where you are going, the safest routes, arrival times, and have someone monitor your arrival.
 If driving during the winter time check roadway conditions.